xbeat/Machine-Learning/README.md

 Data Collection

 The first step in the RAG process involves gathering diverse data from various sources such as web scraping, APIs, and internal databases.
 This step ensures that the knowledge base contains a comprehensive and diverse set of information.

+## Identifying Underfitting in Machine Learning

+Understanding Underfitting in Machine Learning

+High bias or underfitting occurs when a model performs poorly on both training and test datasets, indicating the model is too simple to capture the underlying patterns in the data.
+This fundamental concept affects model selection and optimization strategies.

 ## Statistics for Data Science with Python